 Users of bank services benefit from the convenience of having user-friendly online services available 24/7, a vast improvement over typical banking hours.
-In contrast with the US, where a third of money transfers are still carried out by writing and mailing checks, which can take days to process, Estonia’s e-banking system is simple, secure and practically instantaneous.
+In contrast with the US, where a third of money transfers are still carried out by writing and mailing checks, which can take days to process, Estonia’s e-banking system is simple, secure, and practically instantaneous.

-Based on regulatory changes in 2017, opening a bank account is now possible online using e‑ID or e-Residency card, a video interview recording and facial recognition technology.
+Based on regulatory changes in 2017, opening a bank account is now possible online using an e‑ID or e-Residency card, a video interview recording, and facial recognition technology.
 Banks are working hard to develop technical solutions that will allow them to welcome clients from anywhere without a face-to-face meeting by enhancing the security of customer identification.

 Read more about e-banking on the webpage of e-Estonia.

-Estonian e-residents can use a growing number of payment and banking services that are partnering with e-Residency.
+Estonian e-Residents can use a growing number of payment and banking services that are partnering with e-Residency.
 Some of these services are operating from Estonia, some from other countries.

 There are even services that enable you to open a bank account for your business without physically visiting Estonia.

-There is a variety of both national and EU grants available that support competitiveness, innovation, recruiting foreign specialists and much more.
+There is a variety of both national and EU grants available that support competitiveness, innovation, recruiting foreign specialists, and much more.
 The Estonian government’s strategy focuses on human capital and smart economy investments.

 Emphasis is on innovation and new business models in the following three smart specialization areas: